|

 36. methodology

-the system of methods followed in a particular discipline
+the techniques followed in a particular discipline

 Employing a wide range of interdisciplinary methodologies and theories--from close reading to poststructuralist philosophy, from visual aesthetics to performance theory--they underscore the heterogeneity and complexity of the later plays.